ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Some diagnosis operations may affect the running network services.
 The incident client can choose not to perform that diagnosis operation after determining the impact is not trivial.
 The incident server can also perform self-diagnosis.
-However, the self-diagnosis MUST not affect the running network services.
+However, the self-diagnosis MUST NOT affect the running network services.
 Possible diagnosis methods include link reachability detection, link quality detection, alarm/log analysis, and short-term fine-grained monitoring of network quality metrics, etc.